chenchih/5G_automationLinux/cdu_elog_parser/Flex_System/README.md

 You can run individual code, or just run the `main_importmodule.py`, which will import all the code at once.
 - Step 1 : `main_importmodule.py` and `logchecking_rename_merge.py`:
 Check working directory check `elog_gnb_du_layer2.*` contain single or multiple file.
-If contain multiple elog file then it will read all the elog and merge into elog file and name file as elog_files.
+If contain single elog file, rename log to `elog_files`, if contain multiple elog file then it will read all the elog and merge into elog file and name file as `elog_files`.

 Note: When you run overnight or many hrs, it will provide multiple elog file, instead one one file.